MixinNetwork/mvm.dev/src/registry/call.md

 ## Official js sdk example

-We will show how to call Counter Contract functions using [Official js sdk](https://github.com/MixinNetwork/bot-api-nodejs-client)
+We will show how to call Counter Contract functions using [official js sdk](https://github.com/MixinNetwork/bot-api-nodejs-client)

 ```javascript
 import {